white-noise/white-noise.github.io/README.md

 ## bugs and changes
 - Push to remote, and enable custom domain name
 - Set up convenient shortcuts to desktop
+- Set up desktop folder with files and a bash script for copying and pushing? or honestly just create a shortcut to relevant `_post` folder on desktop

 ## notes on deploy
 - Set up relevant domain and url in `_config.yml`